Are you looking for horizontal fence ideas for your backyard?

 What is a Horizontal Fence?

-Most people are used to seeing the typical vertical wood fence structure.
-This is where you have the posts set 6 to 8 feet apart.
-You either have vertical wood panels attached to the posts or add each board individually.
+Most people are used to seeing the typical vertical slat wood fence structure.
+You have posts set between 6 to 8 feet apart.
+You either have vertical slat wood panels attached to the posts or add each fence slat individually.

-You still have your posts set with horizontal fencing, but your wood boards are 1X3, 1X4, and 1X6 width boards and are smooth surfaces where most vertical boards are usually rough cut cedar.
-They are fuzzy or rough to the touch and didn’t go through a planer.
+You still have posts set the same distance with horizontal fencing, but the wood slats are 1X3, 1X4, or 1X6 width boards with smooth surfaces.
+Most vertical boards are usually rough cut cedar.
+They are fuzzy or rough to the touch and aren’t planed smooth.

-You can also use other materials, like corrugated metal for the fence, or vinyl, but most people use different types of wood for their fence structures.
+You can also use other materials laid out horizontally, like corrugated metal for the fence, or vinyl, but most people use different types of wood for their fence structures.

-This is also usually why horizontal fences cost more.
+Horizontal fences usually cost more than vertical fences because you can’t use the inexpensive fence boards without modifying them.
 But many people who choose these types of fences are going for a certain look and aren’t worrying about the price per square foot.

 1. Varying Width Horizontal Wood Fence